Skip to contents

 beta

 One of the optional inputs for fixed effects.
-A vector of model coefficients where factor variable coefficients correspond to dummy variables created using "contr.treatment".
+A vector of model coefficients where factor variable coefficients correspond to dummy variables created using treatment contrast (stats::contr.treatment).

 means